 Add cocoa powder and stir until fully combined.

-Add vanilla and honey, and stir until fully combined.
+Add vanilla and liquid stevia, and stir until fully combined.

 Remove the saucepan from heat and pour the mixture into a silicon mold.